NSLS2/bmm-bluesky-by-example/docs/slack/text.rst

 saying that they had disabled that webhook.
 Big Brother is watching!

-Once I made a new webhoook, I copied the URL into a text file, then stored that text file on the NAS storage that we have at the beamline.
+Once I made a new webhoook, I copied the URL into a text file, then stored that text file on central storage in a location distinct from the profile repository.
 That is sufficiently out of view of Big Brother's watchful eye.

-At line 7 to 12 in the code list that follows, I read the secret URL from the NAS and store it in a variable (``default_slack_channel``) which is in the scope of the file defining the communication with Slack.
+At line 7 to 12 in the code list that follows, I read the secret URL from its saved file and store it in a variable (``default_slack_channel``) which is in the scope of the file defining the communication with Slack.
 That should be sufficiently secure.
 (It's not really all that secure, but it seems to be enough for my use at the beamline.)

-Note that it should be OK to put the secret file on a Lustre drive.
-That should be sufficiently out of view of Slack secret-sniffing robots.

 Code for posting text
 ---------------------